Cohabitation Agreements Law

 - How much support will be paid if the relationship ends.

 - Who retains possession of the home or who has to move out of the home if the relationship ends.

-However your cohabitation agreement cannot include things like pre-determined plans for child custody.
+However, your cohabitation agreement cannot include things like pre-determined plans for child custody, as an example.

-If you need a cohabitation agreement for any reason and want to speak with a specialized family law firm, don’t hesitate to contact any of our offices in Burlington, Oakville, Milton and Mississauga.
+If you need a cohabitation agreement for any reason and want to speak with a reputable family law firm, don’t hesitate to contact any of our offices in Burlington, Oakville, Milton and Mississauga.